hannes-marais/innovation-algebra/README.md

 Please reach out to add yours to the list.

-## Advanced: Generating new GPT frameworks

-Developing GPT frameworks / algebras for other domains:

-* [JesterBot / Joke Algebra](https://chat.openai.com/share/56aa5327-925a-4e50-806b-401f39df4261) - We start with an overview how the GPT frameworks works, and then we invent a new joke telling framework.
-Of course there are lots of jokes along the way.
-Needs a lot of tweaking, please share your improvements.

-Related GPT Framework (using similar ideas as IA):

-* [Universal Teacher (UT)](https://github.com/1arry1iu/universal-teacher) - An active learning framework.

 ## Tips

 * Needless to say, you need to have a basic knowledge of [ChatGPT](https://chat.openai.com/) and what a prompt is.